 Six more years passed, and the patient monk died.
 After his death, the perspicacious Elder saw him regarded as a martyr and praying for his obstinate teacher.
 "Lord," said the monk, "how You have pardoned me for my old man, so have mercy on him for the sake of Your bounty and for my servant's sake."
 And the prayer of the departed was heard; For "on the fourteen days," it is said, "the Lord took the Lord to himself and the elder in a place of rest."
 Behold, the story concludes, what kind of boldness are those who, for the sake of His affliction, tolerate. "

-Let us not be malicious also among undeserved insults and offenses, but we will hope and console ourselves, thinking about that great reward that awaits us for the benign transfer of them into the life of the future.
-Let us remember that when we suffer in vain resentment, then we should rejoice, knowing that we are approaching the Kingdom of Heaven by the soon-to-be overcome sorrows, we acquire the right to the desired heritage in the abodes of the Heavenly Father.
+Let us not be insufferable among the undeserved insults and offenses, but we will hope and console ourselves, thinking about that great reward that awaits us for the benign transfer of them into the life of the future.
+Let us remember that when we suffer in vain resentment, then we should rejoice, knowing that we are approaching the Kingdom of Heaven by soon-passing sorrows, we acquire the right to the desired heritage in the abodes of the Heavenly Father.
 Do not be embarrassed when you hear insulting words and ridicule, or you will find vain resentments and even persecution.
 On the contrary, be consoled by the thought that you endure it for the sake of the Lord, and with complacency enduring bitterness, through it serve Him, following His example.
 Delight in His words:Blessed are they, when they reproach you, and the verb on you is false and evil, For me.
 Rejoice and be merry, for your bribe is many in the heavens(Matt.5: 11-12).